Pete Astudillo

 Astudillo remained dedicated to Selena y Los Dinos, contributing to songwriting while on tour.
 He and A. B. co-wrote "Como la Flor" (1992), which became one of the most popular songs recorded by an artist of Mexican descent in the US.
 At the 1994 BMI Latin Music Awards, Astudillo received Songwriter of the Year honors.
 He co-wrote "Amor Prohibido" and "Bidi Bidi Bom Bom" for Selena's Amor Prohibido (1994), both becoming chart-toppers on Billboards Hot Latin Songs chart, while the latter became the most successful US Latin single of 1994.
 On March 31, 1995, Selena was shot and killed and Astudillo resumed performing during the opening of Sea World Texas, while still recovering from his mother's death the year prior.

-Astudillo released Como Te Extrano on December 1, 1995, as the title track served as a tribute to Selena and Astudillo's mother, Paz.
+Astudillo released Como Te Extrano (1995), with the title track serving as a tribute to Selena and Astudillo's mother, Paz.
 The titular track peaked at number one on the Regional Mexican Songs chart, remaining for ten consecutive weeks.
 Astudillo received Most Promising Band honors at the 1996 Tejano Music Awards and began to be hailed as the "next big thing" in the Tejano market.
 At the 1996 BMI Latin Music Awards, Astudillo tied with Juan Luis Guerra for Songwriter of the Year.
 Si Tu No Estas (1997) failed to replicate the commercial success achieved by its predecessor, as well as ¿Dónde Estás Amor?
 (1999).
 Astudillo left Q-Productions in 2001 to forge his label, Peace Rock Records, and released his albums independently.
 After a stint as a rocker with Ruido Añejo in the early 2010s, Astudillo returned to Tejano music with his band, Pete Astudillo y Tekno-Mex.
 His collaboration with A. B., on "Pelón" for Boyz of Kumbia, peaked at number 38 on Billboards Regional Mexican Songs chart in April 2021.